Topic of the Week Overcoming a Stigma in a Job Interview

 About the Author: Bob Rosner is a best-selling author and award-winning journalist.
-For free job and work advice, check out the award-winning workplace911.com.
-Check the revised edition of his Wall Street Journal best seller, “The Boss’s Survival Guide.”
+For free job and work advice, check out the award-winningworkplace911.com.
 If you have a question for Bob, contact him firstname.lastname@example.org.